Lessons learned about running Microservices

 Define short timeouts avoid cascading failures problems.
 In a Microservice architecture if a service fail, better fail fast, otherwise the whole system will collapse.
 Just consider a scenario when one service call another, and then call another, and then more and more services… What happens if the last service in this chain is slow to respond, and all services before are configured with long timeouts?

 My tip here: take a look at 95% or 99% percentile of your dependencies (individually) and configure a timeout based on what you discovered.
 Another option would be increasing in a magnitude of 4x, or 5x based on average response time of your dependency.

-In next article of this serie, I'll detail some insights based on our experience about monitoring and operating Microservices.
+In next article, I'll detail some insights based on our experience about monitoring and operating Microservices.